melange-re/melange-re.github.io/docs/build-system.md

 #### Handling assets

-The last topic we will go through in this demo project is asset handling.
 Sometimes we want to use CSS files, fonts, or other assets in our Melange projects.
-Due to the way Dune works, our assets will have to be copied to the `_build` folder as well.
-To make this process as easy as possible, the Melange integration with Dune provides two ways to do this:
+Due to the way Dune works, our assets will have to be copied to the `_build` folder and installed.
+To make this process as easy as possible, Dune provides a way to specify these dependencies, depending on the stanza:

 - For `library` stanzas, a field `melange.runtime_deps`
 - For `melange.emit` stanzas, a field `runtime_deps`